SergiyKochenko/E-Shop/README.md

 ## Project goals

-The primary goals of the E-Shop e-commerce webstore project are:
+The primary goals of the E-Shop e-commerce website project are:

-1. **Portfolio Showcase:** Demonstrate the developer's skills and capabilities in full-stack web development, specifically in the context of e-commerce, as part of The DevOps Coursework assignment 1 at ATU - Donegal.
+1. **Portfolio Showcase:** Demonstrate the developer's skills and capabilities in full-stack web development, specifically in the context of e-commerce, as part of The DevOps Coursework Assignment 1 at ATU - Donegal.

 2. **User Experience:** Create a visually appealing, responsive, and user-friendly web application that offers an intuitive browsing and shopping experience for a diverse and growing target audience.